pactflow/docs.pactflow.io/website/docs/docs/on-premises/docker-compose-example.md

 title: Docker Compose example
 ---

-In this guide, we'll provide an example `docker-compose` setup so that you can see how all of the bits hang together.
+In this guide, we'll provide an example `docker compose` setup so that you can see how all of the bits hang together.
 We will demonstrate:

 * Authenticating to Quay.io
 * Running the PactFlow enterprise container
 * Persistent storage with a postgres database
-* Integrating to a test SAML provider

 **Pre-requsites**
 * [Docker](https://docs.docker.com/engine/install/)